Deck Inspection | Tufdek™

 What Factors Affect Safe Decking Design?

 While in design they may appear simplistic, the fact is that deck structures must be able to resist certain stresses, loads, and variables – the same as the house itself.
 And while you might consider the load that is on the deck – you also have to consider lateral and uplift loads that can occur due to wind or (in some areas) seismic activity.
 These loads change depending on several factors, including the weight of materials, objects on the deck, people, and weather activity.
-Check out some Tufdek building tips for more information.
+You might benefit from a professional deck inspection or check out some Tufdek building tips for more information.

 What Are The Dangers Of Unsafe Decks?